econ-ark/HARK/Documentation/guides/quick_start.md

 ### Demonstrations on using HARK

 Most of the modules in HARK are just collections of tools.
-There are a few demonstration applications that use the tools that you automatically get when you install HARK -- they are available in [Overview & Examples](https://docs.econ-ark.org/overview/index.html).
+There are a few demonstrations/applications that use the tools that you automatically get when you install HARK -- they are available in [Overview & Examples](https://docs.econ-ark.org/overview/index.html).
 A much larger set of uses of HARK can be found at two repositories:
 - [DemARK](https://github.com/econ-ark/DemARK): Demonstrations of the use of HARK
 - [REMARK](https://github.com/econ-ark/REMARK): Replications of existing papers made using HARK

 You will want to obtain your own local copy of these repos using: